Understanding Form W-8BEN: Purpose and When to Use It

 Where Can I Download Form W-8BEN?

-The Internal Revenue Service, America’s tax authority publishes all of its forms and instructions at www.irs.gov, including the W-8BEN form and Instructions for Form W-8BEN.
+The Internal Revenue Service, America’s government tax authority, publishes all its forms and instructions at www.irs.gov, including the W-8BEN form and Instructions for Form W-8BEN.

 The screenshot below shows IRS Form W-8BEN.